ecrows/cgtext-detection-adv/README.md

 Code for loading computer-generated text datasets, training text classification models on these datasets, and evaluating adversarial text attacks against them.

-Results to be published in the paper ``Evaluating Adversarial Robustness of Detection of Transformer-Generated Text".
+Results published in the paper "Adversarial Robustness of Neural-Statistical Features in Detection of Generative Transformers".

 ## Install Requirements